 California’s Federally Qualified Health Centers

-The state's FQHCs, which are a key source of care for low-income residents, have expanded their capacity after implementation of the Affordable Care Act.
+The state's FQHCs, which are a key source of care for residents with low incomes, have expanded their capacity after implementation of the Affordable Care Act.
 Learn about California's FQHCs and their patient population, payer mix, and growth.

 2017 Edition — California Nurses